Pierre Matisse: Personal life

 Matisse was married three times.
 His first marriage, to Alexina "Teeny" Sattler (later Alexina Duchamp), resulted in the birth of three children: Paul, a painter/inventor; Jacqueline, and Peter.
-In 1949 the couple separated and Matisse married Patricia Kane Matta, the former wife of surrealist painter Roberto Matta.
+In 1949 the couple separated and Matisse married Patricia Kane Matta, the former wife of Chilean surrealist painter Roberto Matta.
 They were married until her death in 1972.
 In 1974, Matisse married Countess Maria-Gaetana "Tana" Matisse, the daughter of German diplomat Count Karl von Spreti.
 They remained married until his death on August 10, 1989, in Monaco.
-He was interred in Saint-Jean-Cap-Ferrat, France.
+He was interred in Saint-Jean-Cap-Ferrat, on the French Riviera.